-Pine Cove Project - Baie Verte, Canada
+Point Rousse Project - Baie Verte Mining District, Newfoundland, Canada

-The Company owns 100% of the Pine Cove mine and mill, and controls approximately 6,000 hectares on the Ming's Bight Peninsula, which is situated within the larger Baie Verte Peninsula on the north-central part of Newfoundland (the "Pine Cove Project" or the "Project").
-On September 7, 2010, the Company achieved Commercial Production (as defined by the, then-in-effect, option and joint venture agreement) with a processing capacity of approximately 1,000 tonnes per day, earning a 60% interest in the Pine Cove Project from Anaconda's joint venture partner at the time, New Island Resources Inc. ("New Island").
-During January 2011, the Company and New Island completed a Plan of Arrangement that resulted in Anaconda's ownership in the Pine Cove Project increasing to 100%.
-The Pine Cove Project originally included approximately 660 hectares of mining rights, an open pit mining operation and complete mill infrastructure capable of producing gold dore bars.
-In 2012 and 2013, the Company entered into option agreements to acquire a 100%-interest in six additional exploration properties and staked four other properties (as described in note 7).
-The agreements and staked claims increased the Company's land package of the Pine Cove Project nine-fold to approximately 6,000 hectares.
+The Company owns 100% of the Pine Cove mine and mill (the "Pine Cove Mine"), and controls approximately 6,500 hectares on the Ming's Bight Peninsula, which is situated within the larger Baie Verte Peninsula on the north-central part of Newfoundland (the "Point Rousse Project" formerly named the Pine Cove Project).
+On September 7, 2010, the Company achieved Commercial Production with a processing capacity of approximately 1,000 tonnes per day.
+The Point Rousse Project originally included approximately 660 hectares of mining rights, an open pit mining operation and complete mill infrastructure capable of producing gold dore bars.
+In 2012, 2013 and 2015, the Company entered into option agreements to acquire a 100%-interest in seven additional exploration properties and staked five other properties (as described in note 7).
+The agreements and staked claims increased the Company's land package of the Point Rousse Project nine-fold to approximately 6,500 hectares.